yimwingchow/bio_data_analysis/README.md

-# bio_data_analysis
+# Data Analysis for High-Throughput Biology Experiments

-Repository for storing course notes of KTH course BB2490
+Repository for storing course notes and material of KTH course BB2490